nyx47rd/BeamDrop/README.md

 - **PWA Support:** Installable on mobile and desktop.
 Works as a standalone app with offline shell support.
 - **Easy Pairing:** Uses a simple 6-digit numeric code to handshake (no QR codes required).
 - **Cross-Platform:** Works on any modern browser (iOS, Android, Windows, Mac, Linux).
-- **Modern UI:** Apple-esque dark mode aesthetic with a clean black & white theme.
+- **Modern UI:** Dark mode aesthetic with a clean black & white theme.
 - **Secure:** End-to-end encryption provided natively by WebRTC `RTCDataChannel`.
 - **Network Traversal:** Uses public STUN servers to punch through NATs.

 ## 📱 Progressive Web App (PWA)

 BeamDrop is fully PWA compliant:
-- **Installable:** Add to Home Screen on iOS and Android for a native app experience.
+- **Installable:** Add to Home Screen on iOS, Android, Mac, Windows, Linux and all other platforms for a native app experience.
-- **Themed:** Custom black background icon and splash screen.
 - **Offline Ready:** App shell loads instantly even on spotty connections.

 ##  Architecture & How It Works